sergeynordicresults/sergeynordicresults.github.io/index.md

  </pre>
 </details>

-> Putin is a nice guy
+> "Putin is a nice guy"

-> We do the same that USA did in Siria
+> "We do the same that USA did in Siria.
+Why dont you reprimand USA instead?"

 # !!!IF you think war is cool!!!